Teaching page G. Sleijpen

 GRADING

 Grading is based on the results of one quiz (Q), homework assignments (H) and one final project assignment (P).
-The grade H of the homework assignments is obtained by averaging the grade of the best 10 sets of homework assignments out of 14 sets (with at least one grade ≥ 6 in each set of four consecutive sets of homework assignments and in the sets of Matlab assignments).
+The grade H of the homework assignments is obtained by averaging the grade of the best 10 sets of homework assignments out of 14 sets (with at least one grade ≥ 6 in each set of four consecutive sets of homework assignments and a grade ≥ 6 in the sets of Matlab assignments).
 If this average happens to be less than 6 (<6), then you have to do an oral exam (on the material of the whole course) and H is the grade for this exam.
-The final grade C for this course is a weighted average of the grades H and P provided the grade Q for the quiz is ≥ 6: C=(6*P+4*H)/10.
+The grade P for the final project assignment is determined by the report on the project and a review discussion (defence) on the report (that is, an oral exam that focusses on the report's material).
+The final grade C for this course is a weighted average of the grades H and P provided that the grade Q for the quiz is ≥ 6: C=(6*P+4*H)/10.

 Homework assignments are to be handed in (on paper) before the start of the next lecture.
 If that is not possible, then make another arrangement with the teacher in advance.
-If there is no other possibility and you wish to hand in the solutions electronically, then submit one pdf file (no other formats will be excepted and no collection of files (not zipped, not tarred, not separated).
-If you have figures (jpg), or m-files that you want to submit, then include them (also) in the one pdf file: .docx files are often hard to get opened and printed in a linux system).
+If there is no other possibility and you wish to hand in the solutions electronically, then submit one pdf file (no other formats will be excepted and no collection of files [not zipped, not tarred, not separated].
+If you have figures (jpg), or m-files that you want to submit, then include them (also) in the one pdf file: .docx files are often hard to get opened and printed in a linux system.
+Include your name and the exercise number in the name of the file, as NLA-sleijpen-2.pdf).

-There is no need to Latex the solutions (or to use full sentences.
-As long as the teacher can follow your arguments).
+There is no need to Latex the solutions (nor to use full sentences.
+Handwritten, ‘exam-style’ is okay, as long as the teacher can follow your arguments.
+In case of electronic submission, a scan of the handwritten solution is fine).
 Discussing the assignments with fellow students is allowed (and encouraged).
 But you have to write down the solutions yourself: copies are not accepted.

 With respect to the final project, cooperation is allowed (and even encourage, assuming cooperation leads to more insight).
 However, cooperation is restricted to couples of two only and each of the authors is responsible for the whole report.
-More specifically, in case of a joint report, the grade will also depend on the review discussion ("defense") of the report.
-If you plan to do the final assignment with someone else, let us know the name (& email) of your partner.
+As mentioned above, the grade will also depend on the review discussion ("defense") of the report.
+More specifically, in case of a joint report, the individual grade depends on the individual contribution in the discussion and the discussion may extend to the contribution in the report of your co-author.
+If you plan to do the final assignment with someone else, let the teacher know the name (& email) of your partner.

-The final report should by like a research paper: well written, printed (LaTeX), well structured, self-contained, with introduction, motivations, background information, well stated claims (theorems), arguments to support the claims (proofs), well chosen numerical experiments, interpretations and discussions, conclusions, references.
+The final report should by like a research paper: well written, printed (using LaTeX), well structured, self-contained, with introduction, motivations, background information, well stated claims (theorems), arguments to support the claims (proofs, heuristic arguments, experimental results, whatever is required), well chosen numerical experiments, interpretations and discussions, conclusions, references and cross-references.
 (Pretend that your audience is not the teacher, but students who took this course sometime ago: they understand the principal arguments in Numerical Linear Algebra, but forgot details and notations and are not specialists.)

 Submit electronically a pdf version of the report.
 Submit the code that you wrote and used as well (supplied with brief comments): pdf of the report and m-files of the code together in a zipped (or tarred and gzipped) folder.
-If you discuss (part of) the code in the report, then include (that part of) the code in (for instance, the appendix of) the report.
+If you discuss (part of) the code in the report, then include (that part of) the code in (for instance, as an appendix of) the report with proper cross-references.

 Hints for the final report.
-To facilitate experiments (to be more precise, to make including preconditioning in a number of codes easier), it may be helpful to study “Explanation of the code” first.
+To facilitate experiments (to be more precise, to allow easy inclusion of preconditioning), it may be helpful to study “Explanation of the code” first.
 For an instructive representation of numerical results, the “Notes on numerical experiments” may contain useful hints.

 PREREQUISITES